-(Jerry services both of Mr. Khokhlov's pianos in his home
+(Jerry services all three of Mr. Khokhlov's pianos for

 The life story of Vladimir Abramovich Khokhlov, natural American citizen, is as interesting as his piano playing is exquisite.